gregology/gregology.github.io/_posts/2020-02-05-my-experience-with-the-australian-dva.md

  - Better training of DVA staff
  - Improved communications between DVA staff and veterans
  - Improved communications between DVA staff and their international counterparts (inaccessible reciprocal services are not reciprocal)
- - And finally, **treatment for my service induced insomnia & depression**

 <!--
   # Python days calculation